SrimaanPenugonda/jenkins/README.md

 BUILD - Process job DSLs
 give seed/roboshop.groovy at DSL script and save and run this it create Roboshop-Release folder and VPC job under it

+S55:
+Create a wraper jenkins file - to create a total infra automatically Maven Project Configuration - # of executors - 5